Code-Institute-Submissions/milestone-project-53/README.md

 ## 2.9 Footer
 The footer contains social media links.
 For larger screens in which the donate alert is shown at the bottom of the screen, it uses a media query to add padding added to raise it above the donate alert.

+## 2.10 General features
+For accessibility the active link is highlighted in the same colour as the section of the page.
+This includes contrast as the deafault blue doesn't show well against the background, but also includes accessibility into the design thought process.

 # 3. Technologies Used